mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 - and is physically designed as – a vehicle, though

 such larger designs may be fitted with a robot brain.
-Anything smaller is considered a microbot (insect- sized) of limited capability, or a nanorobot (microbe- sized), a single purpose robot commonly deployed in swarms.
+Anything smaller is considered a microbot (insect-sized) of limited capability, or a nanorobot (microbe-sized), a single purpose robot commonly deployed in swarms.
 Microbots and nanorobots are considered in separate sections, beginning on page 105.